WillNilges/ShelfLife/README.md

 - Copy the API token, cluster URL, and email credentials into the .env file.
 - Configure the .env file with your email information.
 - Go to town.

-## Usage

-To use this app, you'll need a few things:

-* An Openshift cluster that can be accessed via API calls
-* An admin™ account for ShelfLife to view and manage namespaces
-* MongoDB installed and running (https://docs.mongodb.com/manual/tutorial/install-mongodb-on-ubuntu/)
-* A .env file to store Openshift cluster information, DB information, and a few other miscellaneous things.
-Get started by copying the provided `.env.sample` file to `.env` and then fill in the appropriate values.

 ## CLI Arguments
 ```